IATI/iati-d-portal-docs/docs/getting_started.rst

 Downloading Results
 -------------------

 Your results page will include summary figures and table previews.
-If click on any of these you will be presented with a table, with a CSV download button at the top right.
+If you click on any of these you will be presented with a table, with a CSV download button at the top right.

 Location data can also be downloaded from heatmaps into a CSV file.